alesgenova/post-me/api/post-me.api.md

     removeEventListener<K extends keyof E>(eventName: K, listener: (data: E[K]) => void): void;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "Connection" is marked as @public, but its signature references "MethodsType" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "Connection" is marked as @public, but its signature references "EventsType" which is marked as @internal
+//
 // @public
 export interface Connection<M0 extends MethodsType = any, E0 extends EventsType = any, M1 extends MethodsType = any, E1 extends EventsType = any> {
     close(): void;